23 November, 2022 – Episode 902 – Who’s Thankful for Science?

 IF YOU ARE INTERESTED IN A TWIS SHIRT OR MUG OR OTHER ITEM OF TWIS MERCHANDISE CLICK ON THE ZAZZLE LINK TO BROWSE OUR STORE

 Do you have COVID-19-related questions?
+Or questions on how to prepare for future viruses?
 Let us know!

 It’s time for Blair’s Animal Corner!